• Skip to primary navigation

 Coffee drinkers were less likely to die from heart disease, respiratory disease, stroke, injuries and accidents, diabetes, and infections.

 And this benefit was for both regular and decaffeinated coffee drinkers.
-He then goes on to cite a 2015 study by the New England Journal of Medicine that used 400,000 participants that found significant coffee consumption reduced the risk of death from all causes by 15% in women and by 10% in men.
+He then cites a 2015 study by the New England Journal of Medicine that used 400,000 participants and found significant coffee consumption reduced the risk of death from all causes by 15% in women and 10% in men.

 But how does coffee provide these benefits?
 Read on.